serenity-bdd/serenity-core/CONTRIBUTING.md

 If executed without error - this part is ready.

 #### PhantomJs
-PhantomJs it is headless browser, it is sutable for writing tests as with real browsers and using less resources for such tests.
+PhantomJs it is headless browser, it is suitable for writing tests as with real browsers and using less resources for such tests.
 To install phantomJs follow [instructions](http://phantomjs.org/download.html).
 It is possible to check if all fine with phantomJs just run in console
 ```